 Dahlias need to be kept weed-free.
 Use organic mulch around the plants to prevent weeds and conserve moisture.
 Pinch back the terminal buds when the plant is 15 inches (38 cm.) tall to enforce good branching and structure and increase budding.
 Provide plenty of water to your plants.
 Water plants deeply once or twice per week.
 Big dahlias need a support structure to keep the heavy blooms from bending to the ground.
 Fertilize monthly with a water-soluble fertilizer or twice during the growing season use ½ cup (120 mL.)
 5-10-10 scattered around the root zone of the plants.
 Good dahlia care also includes pest management.

 Caring for Dahlia Plants in Winter

-Pack healthy tubers upside down in a basket nestled in damp peat moss, vermiculite or perlite.
+Dahlias are hardy to zone 8 and will survive if cut back and mulched heavily.
+Pull away the mulch in spring to allow new shoots to come up.
+In cooler zones, the tubers need to be stored indoors until spring.
+Dig at least a foot (30.5 cm.) away from the plant and lift the tuberous clump.
+Brush off excess dirt and lay them in a dry, but shady, location for a few days.
+Remove the remainder of the dirt and check the tubers for damage or disease.
+Pack healthy tubers upside down in a basket nestled in damp peat moss, vermiculite, or perlite.
 Check tubers every month, and if they begin to shrivel, mist them with water.
 Remove any that get diseased.
-You can also dust the tubers with antifungal powder before storing.
-In the spring, replant the tubers and follow the above program of good care for dahlia flowers.
+You can also dust the tubers with antifungal powder before storing them.
+In the spring, replant the tubers and follow the above program for good care of dahlia flowers.